Woodrow High House is nestled at the edge of The Chilterns down a pretty, unassuming country lane. Pheasants stalk the front drive.

-Andrea explains to me that the trainee's we are meeting are the young people that easily slip through the net in society.
-They have often had difficult upbringings or have somehow become detached from the education system, leaving school with little or no qualifications.
+Andrea explains to me that the trainees we are meeting are the young people who easily slip through the net in society.
+Often they have had difficult upbringings or have somehow become detached from the education system, leaving school with little or no qualifications.
 They lack confidence and are easy prey for criminal gangs.
 London Youth takes on small groups of these kids each year and provides them with valuable training, teamwork and confidence building.
 They demonstrate some of the equipment on offer at Woodrow and all of them are confident in their demonstrations, clear in their instructions and what is really noticeable is they function as a team, exchanging glances, nods of encouragement and of course the odd bit of banter – particularly at the archery which soon becomes competitive.

 It can be difficult to locate these young people, who aren't necessarily looking for a job as an outdoor instructor.
 Teams of youth workers recommend people and the odd bit of word of mouth recruits others.
 Then there is the culture shock of being uprooted from a busy urban environment to a manor house with a twice a day bus route reaching the outlying small towns of Beaconsfield and Amersham.
 This, Andrea tells me, helps the groups to bond so well because there really aren't too many distractions and they have to organise themselves to get out and about.